micnigh/gulp-frontend-tasks/README.md

 ]);
 ```

-See examples for usage inside projects
+See examples for complete gulp scripts

+## Why?

+Most projects define the same gulp tasks on every project - why not share those tasks instead?

+With a minimal amount of configuration most tasks can be reused for small or big projects.

 ## API Examples